joemar25/Qonvey/README.md

     - SSR [/] - the Server-side rendering (SSR) is the process of rendering a a fully frontend application on the server, rather than in the browser.
 The rendered HTML is then sent to the client, where it can be displayed by the web browser.
     - SSG [/] - is a process of creating a website as a set of static HTML files, rather than a dynamic web application.
 This can be useful for websites that do not require frequent updates or user interactions, and can benefit from the performance and scalability of static hosting.

-VS Code Config - Download Extention: Angular Language Service - Download Extention: Live Sass Compiler
+VS Code Config - Download Extension: Angular Language Service - Download Extension: Live Sass Compiler

 Start The Project

     command: ng serve

     note: for hot reloading, use ng serve